Learning Semantic Role Labeling from Compatible Label Sequences: Semi-supervised Learning with PropBank-only Data

 \subsection{Marginal CRF}

 For partially labeled sequences, we take inspiration from~\citet{greenberg-etal-2018-marginal} to maximize the marginal distribution of those observed labels.
-Instead of simply concatenating disjoint label sequences into one longer sequence, we apply the marginalization on joint labels.

-Based on our joint CRF, the marginalization is to assume uniform distribution over VN arguments that are paired with observed PB arguments, and maximize the probabilities of such label sequences as a whole.
-The goal of training is to maximize
+In our joint CRF, the marginalization assumes uniform distribution over VN arguments that are paired with observed PB arguments.
+The learning objective is to maximize the probabilities of such label sequences as a whole:

-The $y\in y_u^P$ denotes a potential joint label sequence with observed PropBank counterparts for a specific predicate $u$.
-Note that the marginal CRF and the joint CRF (Eq.~\ref{eq:crf}) use the same model architecture; just two different losses.
+where $y\in y_u^P$ denotes a potential joint label sequence with only PropBank arguments observed for a predicate $u$.
+Scores of such label sequences are aggregated by the \textsc{Lse} operator.
+Note that the marginal CRF and the joint CRF (Eq.~\ref{eq:crf}) use the same model architecture, just with a different loss.